DyogenIBENS/SCORPIOS/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Snakemake](https://img.shields.io/badge/snakemake-≥5.5.4-brightgreen.svg)](https://snakemake.bitbucket.io)

- SCORPiOs is a synteny-guided gene tree correction [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.
-SCORPiOs builds optimized gene trees, consistent with a known WGD event, local synteny context, as well as gene sequence evolution.
+ SCORPiOs is a **synteny-guided gene tree correction pipeline** for clades that have undergone a whole-genome duplication event.
+SCORPiOs identifies gene trees where the whole-genome duplication is **missing** or **incorrectly placed**, based on the genomic locations of the duplicated genes across the different species.
+SCORPiOs then builds an **optimized gene tree** consistent with the known WGD event, the species tree, local synteny context, as well as gene sequence evolution.

+ SCORPiOs is implemented as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline.
+SCORPiOs takes as input either gene trees or multiple alignments, and outputs the corresponding optimized gene trees.

  For a complete description of SCORPiOs, see our preprint: https://www.biorxiv.org/content/10.1101/2020.01.30.926915v1.full